How sunshine keeps your brain young

 If eating less calories really is the mecca of anti-ageing, eating a low-GL diet is the holy grail of weight control.
 The reason the two are connected is simple – over-eating encourages cell overgrowth and hence cancer, while under-eating slows down cellular ageing.
 Diets high in dairy products, themselves high in growth promoters, tend to lead to more height and more cancer.

-The rural Chinese, for example, have no dairy, more fish and vegetable protein, less meat, and more vegetables and fruit, and considerably less degenerative diseases, especially cancer.
+The rural Chinese, for example, have no dairy, more fish and vegetable Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, less meat, and more vegetables and fruit, and considerably less degenerative diseases, especially cancer.
 They also tend to hold the world records for longevity.

-Resveratrol may also play a part here as it may also help you lose weight by inhibiting the body’s ability to turn sugar into fat and by reducing insulin levels which means less blood sugar lows and less hunger.
+Resveratrol may also play a part here as it may also help you lose weight by inhibiting the body’s ability to turn sugar into There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and by reducing Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. levels which means less blood sugar lows and less hunger.
 4,5

 How to achieve youthful skin